📃 March 2016 release notes

 The

-keyword resets any CSS property, removing any values previously set by the author, user, or browser.
-Inherited properties (likecolor
+unsetkeyword resets any CSS property, removing any values previously set by the author, user, or browser.
+Inherited properties (likecolor) reset to the parent element's computed value.
+Non-inherited properties (likedisplay) reset to the specified initial value (inline).

 New in Chrome